Installing Google Chrome extensions is quick and easy, and they are so useful

 However, you need to be selective and don’t overload your browser with too many.
 Choose ones that are essential for you and will improve the way you work.

-The seven apps I have listed are the ones I use every day, but I do have a few more for SEO checks that I use from time to time.
+The seven apps I have listed are easy to understand and the ones I use every day.
+But I do have a few more for SEO checks that I use from time to time.